Anti-de Sitter $\to$ de Sitter transition driven by Casimir forces and mitigating tensions in cosmological parameters

 It is of interest to further investigate the impact of adding extra-relativistic degrees of freedom into the $\Lambda_s {\rm CDM}$ model.
 In particular, a value of $\Delta N_{\rm eff} \neq 0$ would accelerate the universe before the CMB epoch, and hence could modify the critical redshift $z_c$ for the AdS $\to$ dS crossover transition.
-A study along this line is underway using the Boltzmann solver \CLASS~\cite{Blas:2011rf,Lesgourgues:2011rh} in combination with \MP~\cite{Audren:2012wb,Brinckmann:2018cvx} (and the latest results from the {\it Planck} mission~\cite{Planck:2019nip}, Pantheon + SNe Ia~\cite{Brout:2022vxf}, BAO~\cite{Nunes:2020hzy,deCarvalho:2021azj}, and KiDS-1000~\cite{KiDS:2020suj}) to perform a Monte Carlo Markov Chain study of the $\Lambda_s {\rm CDM} + N_{\rm eff}$ model and determine regions of the parameter space that can simultaneously resolve the $H_0$ and $S_8$ tensions~\cite{inprep}.
-The likelihood analysis will also include extra free parameters, e.g., the sum of neutrino masses: $\Lambda_s{\rm CDM}+N_{\rm eff}+\sum m_\nu$.
+A study along this line is presented in an accompanying paper~\cite{Anchordoqui:2024gfa} where we use the Boltzmann solver \CLASS~\cite{Blas:2011rf,Lesgourgues:2011rh} in combination with \MP~\cite{Audren:2012wb,Brinckmann:2018cvx} (and the latest results from the {\it Planck} mission~\cite{Planck:2019nip}, Pantheon+ SNe Ia~\cite{Brout:2022vxf}, BAO~\cite{Nunes:2020hzy,deCarvalho:2021azj}, and KiDS-1000~\cite{KiDS:2020suj}) to perform a Monte Carlo Markov Chain study of the $\Lambda_s {\rm CDM} + N_{\rm eff}$ model and determine regions of the parameter space that can simultaneously resolve the $H_0$ and $S_8$ tensions. \\